The following article introduces the risk limit used on Bybit and how it impacts traders wishing to open a position using leverage.

 Please note that traders can only adjust their risk limit tier to be higher than their current contract value.

 This closes today’s article about Bybit’s risk limit.
-Should you wish to learn more about isolated margin or AMR please watch the corresponding video, read the associated article, or head to the reference pages on Bybit’s website.
 Follow us for more information on the exciting world of cryptocurrencies.